-Students undertake a study of History between 1750 and 1918.
-They explore the influence of the Industrial Revolution on the movement of peoples throughout the world.
+Students undertake a study of History between 1750 and 1918 in which they explore experiences and perspectives held throughout the colonisation of Australia, with a focus on cause and effect.

 Students investigate key aspects of World War I and the Australian experience of the war, including the nature and significance of the war in world and Australian history.
 They examine where Australia fought, the nature of warfare and the Gallipoli campaign.